Woman Arrested After Hit & Run Crash That Killed Federal Judge Claimed She Was Harry Potter

 FORT LAUDERDALE (CBSMiami) – A North Lauderdale woman charged in a fatal hit and run crash that killed a federal judge and injured a child claimed she was Harry Potter.

 On Friday, police arrested Natasia Snape, 23, after they say she drove onto a Boca Raton sidewalk and struck, and killed, Sandra Feuerstein, 75, a federal judge from New York.
 They said she then drove away and hit a 6-year-old boy.
-He was seriously hurt.READ MORE: Three-Year-Old Struck, Killed By Vehicle In Homestead
+He was seriously hurt.READ MORE: Police: Search On For Man Caught On Camera Burglarizing Vehicle In Pembroke Pines

 Officers found Snape unconscious after she crashed into a vehicle in Delray Beach.
-They say when she awakened she began acting strangely, including staring into space.READ MORE: National Telecommunicators Week Honors 911 Call Center Workers
+They say when she awakened she began acting strangely, including staring into space.READ MORE: FBI Searched Hollywood Home, Items Removed Placed In Paper Bags

 Investigators said inside the ambulance she fought with medical personnel and claimed she was Harry Potter.
 Snape shares a last name with Severus Snape, a main character in the Harry Potter novels.

-Police said at the hospital they found a synthetic designer drug in her purse.MORE NEWS: Hard Rock Stadium Vaccinating 16 And Older, No Appointments Needed
+Police said at the hospital they found a synthetic designer drug in her purse.MORE NEWS: Three People Rescued From Tank In Homestead

 Snape was charged with vehicular homicide, leaving the scene of a crash involving death, and leaving the scene of a crash involving injury.